xeviscc/cloudopting-manager-webui/README.md

 The default login user/password is: **admin/admin** (role admin)

 ## Testing (in Ubuntu)
-1. Run the test (Expected steps 1 and 2 from Install section completed)
+1. Run the test (Steps 1 and 2 from Install required)
      1. run `npm test`